-Understanding the steps in Journalising, Casting, Carry Forward and some important Considerations:
+Understanding the steps in Journalising, Casting, Carry Forward and some Important Considerations:

-- Steps in Journalising: The process of analysing all the business transactions of debit and credit and recording them in the journal is called Journalising.
-Following are the steps to be followed in Journalising the transactions: - Determine the two accounts involved in the transaction. - Classify the accounts into assets, liabilities, capital, expenses and incomes. - Apply the rules of debit and credits for the above two accounts and identify which account is to be debited and credited. - Record the date of transaction, particulars of transaction and mention the respective debit and credit amounts against each item. - Write a brief description of the transaction recorded within brackets in the next line in the particulars column.
-Such description is termed as narration. - Draw a line across the particulars column to divide one journal entry from the other.
+• Steps in Journalising: The process of analysing all the business transactions of debit and credit and recording them in the journal is called Journalising.
+Following are the steps to be followed in Journalising the transactions:

+- i.
+Determine the two accounts involved in the transaction. - ii.
+Classify the accounts into assets, liabilities, capital, expenses and incomes. - iii.
+Apply the rules of debit and credit for the above two accounts and identify which account is to be debited and credited. - iv.
+Record the date of transaction, particulars of transaction and mention the respective debit and credit amounts against each item. - v.
+Write a brief description of the transaction recorded within brackets in the next line in the particulars column.
+Such description is termed as narration. - vi.
+Draw a line across the particulars column to divide one journal entry from the other.